-Now we are able to look at the success rate of M&A deals in the 1990-2009 period which were announced and traceable by different sources of information with a summary being provided by Table-2.
-The success rate is very high, above 80 per cent, compared to 6 per cent announced failure and nearly 14 per cent of transactions pending with unclear results.
-This fact needs an explanation, the job that we will perform in the upcoming discussion sub-sections.
+Now we are able to look at the success rate of M&A deals in the 1990-2009 period, which were announced and traceable by different source of information, with a summary being provided by Table 4.
+The success rate is very high, above 80%, compared to 6% announced failure, and nearly 14% of transactions pending with unclear results.
+This fact needs an explanation, the job that we will perform in upcoming discussion subsections.